tundish/blathnaid/blathnaid/book/chapters.rst

 Separated
 ---------

-One of the Guards started to tie poor Morten to a gatepost, saying, “If you can’t feed him, you shouldn’t keep him.”
+One of the Guards started to tie Morten to a gatepost, saying, “If you can’t feed him, you shouldn’t keep him.”
 The other man chipped in, “Sure, he’ll eat very well presently!”